LAW 7170 - Public International Law

 - Australian Guide to Legal Citation (Melbourne University Law Review Association, 3rd ed, 2010)

-Online LearningMyUni will be used to post announcements, additional lecture materials (including slides, and where available, recordings of lectures) and announce assignment tasks.
+Online LearningMyUni will be used to post announcements, lecture materials and announce assignment tasks.
 It will also contain electronic copies of the Course Profile and Course Materials.

 Students are expected to check MyUni regularly to keep up to date with these materials and additional learning resources throughout the course.